 A design of a set of invite graphics and instructions manual for a church event for young adults.
 The invite graphics encapsulate the character of the event which is a walk along the Marina Bay, designed using an aerial map and attractions along the route: Contemporary block colors are used to achieve a vibe that...
 Continue Reading →

 A work-in-progress to depict the Book of Genesis by graphic design.
-See Jia is a lover of languages, and in her free time studies and inter-translates languages as diverse as English, Chinese, Japanese and French.
-When it comes to divinely inspired texts like in the Book of Genesis, translation is not only from Hebrew to...
+In divinely inspired texts like in the Book of Genesis, translation is not only from Hebrew to English, but from the mind of God to the mind of man - a profound endeavor that multiplies many times the intricacies of inter-language translation and magnifies...
 Continue Reading →

 A portfolio publication that See Jia designed for the showcase of her professional and academic work in 2018.
 It is laid out in the format of a magazine with three columns, interspersed with gridded and full bleed images.
 As a testimony to the excellence of the design, an earlier version of the portfolio was featured...
 Continue Reading →